saucelabs/sauce-docs/docs/visual/component-testing/integrations/continuous-integration.md

 Optionally integrate into your [GitHub PR workflow](/visual/component-testing/integrations/github).

-We recommend securing your API Key by storing it as an environment variable.
-For example, store it in an environment variable called `SCREENER_API_KEY`, and then reference it in your `screener.config.js` file with: `process.env.SCREENER_API_KEY`.
+We recommend securing your API Key by storing it as an environment variable (i.e., store it in an environment variable called `SCREENER_API_KEY`, then reference it in your `screener.config.js` file with `process.env.SCREENER_API_KEY`).

 ## Examples